pchalamet/fbus/README.md

 FBus.Testing | Description | Comments
 -------------|-------------|---------
-configure | Configure FBus for unit-testing | Configure transport, serializer and activator. waitForCompletion | Wait for all messages to be processed | This method is blocking.
+configure | Configure FBus for unit-testing | Configure transport, serializer and activator. waitForCompletion | Wait for all messages to be processed | This method blocks until completion.

 ## Bus
 `IBusControl` is the primary interface to control the bus: